PTSD in Healthcare Workers: How to Heal From PTSD and Manage Everyday Stress?

 Awareness is the first step to get control of your emotions, not just anger.

-1. Notice where you feel tension in your body.
+1. Notice where you feel the tension in your body.
 Is there a knot in your stomach?
 Are you clenching your jaw?

 3. Imagine what would happen if you actually act on your impulses and mentally review all possible consequences.